-Without further ado, here's the first half-ish of Chapter 1 of Sam's story (Title TBD, The Clan-Vampire Clash: A Prequel).
-It takes place between the events of The Unleashed Creation and The Impossible Creation.
+Without further ado, here's Chapter 1 of Sam's story (Title TBD, The Clan-Vampire Clash: A Stand-Alone Prequel).
+It takes place between the events of The Unleashed Creation and The Impossible Creation, but you don't have to read either one to understand what's going on in Sam's story.

 A cool hand brushed against hers.